Logapriyar25/Linux/README.md

 # Linux
 Contains Linux shell commands and details

+## git
+*   go to the repository folder
+*   open terminal and type wsl
+*   To open vs code use this below command
+*   code .
+*   vs code opens here
+*   edit the readme file
+*   save the changes in readme file
+*   git add .
+*   git commit -m "our message here"
+*   git push
+*
 ## Change Directory cd
 ### cd -
 * This command will go back to the previous directory path